 African-American

-After American Idol, Hudson released her debut album, "Jennifer Hudson," in 2008.
-During this period, her acting career also gained momentum, with her standout role as Effie White in the 2006 film Dreamgirls.
+Following her American Idol appearance, Hudson released her self-titled debut album, "Jennifer Hudson," in 2008, showcasing her vocal range and artistry.
+Simultaneously, she turned heads in Hollywood with her breakout role as Effie White in the 2006 musical film "Dreamgirls."

-Hudson also became a familiar face on popular talent shows, including The X Factor, The Voice UK, The Voice US, and Hairspray Live!
-Over her career, she has won numerous prestigious awards, such as the Academy Award, two Black Reel Awards, a British Academy Film Award, a Golden Globe, a Critics Choice Movie Award, a Daytime Emmy, a SAG Award, two Grammy Awards, two BET Awards, and many more nominations.
+Hudson also took center stage as a judge and mentor on talent shows like The X Factor, The Voice UK, The Voice US, and Hairspray Live!
+Her dazzling achievements have earned her an impressive collection of accolades, including an Academy Award, two Black Reel Awards, a BAFTA, a Golden Globe, a Critics Choice Movie Award, a Daytime Emmy, a Screen Actors Guild Award, two Grammy Awards, two BET Awards, and countless nominations.

 ClassicalStanislavski SystemRealistic